surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 SELECT DISTINCT grade FROM house_price_data;
 ```

 8. Arrange the data in a decreasing order by the price of the house.
-Return only the IDs of the top 10 most expensive houses in your data.
+Return only the IDs of the top 10 most expensive houses in your data. **COMPLETE**

 *The largest sales value in the database is the property with id:6762700020*